Medical facilities of DPSUs, OFB to treat civilian COVID-19 patients: Rajnath after review meet | Business

 ''All health facilities of Defence PSUs & Ordnance Factory Board have been allowed to provide health services to local COVID-19 affected civilian population.
 The MoD officials and the three Services are closely monitoring the progress of various initiatives taken by the Ministry,'' Singh said in another tweet.

-Since Friday, the Indian Air Force airlifted empty oxygen tankers and containers to various filling stations across the country to speed up the distribution of the much-needed medical oxygen in treating COVID-19 patients.
+Since Friday, the Indian Air Force airlifted empty oxygen tankers and containers to various filling stations across the country to speed up the distribution of the much-needed medical oxygen.

 The IAF has also been transporting essential medicines as well as equipment required by the designated COVID hospitals in various parts of the country.